 - Measure your beetroot powder into a suitable container for mixing and pouring.
-I’ve tried a variety of methods over the years, but nowadays, I like using a coffee milk jug when I make gummies.
+I’ve tried a variety of methods over the years, but I like using a coffee milk jug when I make gummies.
 They’re stain resistant, heat safe, easy pour, and dishwasher-friendly.
 Awesome!

 - Mix a small spoonful of the prepared liquefied gelatin with the powders to dissolve/mix with minimal lumps and clumps.
 Once mixed, add in the rest of your gelatin and stir to thoroughly combine.

 - Pour into a glass pan (cut and slice) or silicone moulds (shapes).
+Chill to set.

 As you can see in the collaged photos above, when these treats were first made and posted, I added the beetroot powder first, then prepared the gelatin.
 It works fine either way, but in the years since this post was shared, I’ve come to prefer a different mixing method for powders that works well for add-ins that are trickier to mix without lumping or clumping.
 I’ve updated the recipe instructions above to the new method, with the gelatin added to the powder after prep.